visyoss/SVG-to-ICO-converter/README.md

 ### Desktop Shortcut (Optional)
 > [!NOTE]
 > This is only available on windows.
+[Linux Example](#linux-setup)

-This repository includes a [batch file](batch-convert.js).
-This makes it possible to run the converter from a button (Shortcut) on your desktop.
+This repository includes a [bat file](./src/run-svg2ico.bat).
+Which makes it possible to run the converter from a button (Shortcut) on your desktop.

 ## Creating the shortcut: